MuteJester/Cpp_Pickaxe/README.md

 <img src="Examples/FCNN-topology.png" alt="Logo" width="600" height="600">

-Java Brain Offers you a method which is a part of the Neural_Net class which allows you to visualize you neural network topology inorder for you to validate that the topology you have specified in the Neural_Net class constructor is indeed the topology created and set.
+Pickaxe Offers you a method which is a part of the Neural_Net class which allows you to visualize you neural network topology inorder for you to validate that the topology you have specified in the Neural_Net class constructor is indeed the topology created and set.